• Skip to primary navigation

 You can also include it in this recipe for Chilli Tomato Sauce.

-Why not pin this recipe for Thai sweet chili sauce to your pinterest board so you can make it later.
+Why not pin this recipe for Thai sweet chilli sauce to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 A jar of thai sweet chili sauce.